Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition

-A crucial subtlety is that the diagrams would not vanish if the internal sites were allowed to "collapse" to the origin $i$~\cite{georges_rmp_1996}.
-For example the diagram for $C'_{4}$
+Applying well-known arguments of power counting in $1/d$, it can be shown that $C'_{2}$ is of order O$(1)$ for $d \to \infty$, whereas all higher-order cumulants $C'_{\ell}$ with $\ell \geq 4$ vanish in the large-$d$ limit~\cite{georges_rmp_1996}.
+In brief, for the interaction considered here, this can be shown using that the couplings $J_{ij}^{\alpha \beta}$ are of order O$(d^{-\ell_{ij}/2})$ where $\ell_{ij}$ is the Manhattan distance between $i$ and $j$.
+As a consequence of this scaling, the diagrams contributing to $C'_{2}$ can be shown to be finite: the summations over internal coordinates compensate the suppression O$(d^{-\ell_{ij}/2})$ coming from the scaling of the interaction.
+The graphs for $C'_{4}$ or higher cumulants $C'_{\ell}$, $\ell \geq 4$, instead, are suppressed in the large-$d$ limit, because they involve more than two lines connected to the site $i$ and thus, more powers of $d^{-\ell_{ij}/2}$.

-would give a finite contribution if $j$ was summed over all the $N$ sites of the system.
-The finite contribution would arise entirely from the term $j = i$ in which the internal vertex is "collapsed" to the origin~\cite{georges_rmp_1996}.
-However, since $C'_{4}$ has to be calculated \emph{in the cavity system}, the term $j = i$ is absent by definition.
-The graph receives contributions only from the terms $j \neq i$, which vanish for $d \to \infty$ (the graph, in this specific example is of order $d^{-1}$).
+A crucial subtlety is that the vanishing of the higher cumulants $C'_{\ell}$ $\ell \geq 4$ relies essentially on the cavity construction.
+In fact, a diagram such as

-The same considerations apply to arbitrary diagrams and arbitrary $C'_{\ell}$.
-At any order $C'_{2}$ is finite and the higher cumulants $C'_{\ell}$, $\ell \geq 2$ are suppressed.
+would give a finite, O$(1)$, contribution if the summation over $j$ was allowed to run over all the $N$ sites of the system, including the site $i$.
+As is well known by standard power-counting arguments, the O$(1)$ contribution of the graph would arise entirely from the term $j = i$, in which the internal vertex $j$ is ``collapsed'' to the origin~\cite{georges_rmp_1996}, whereas the terms $j \neq i$ give contributions which vanish at $d \to \infty$.
+The cavity construction forces all internal summations to range over sites $j \neq i$ and thus suppresses the O$(1)$ contribution.
+As a result $C'_{4}$ picks up only contributions which vanish for $d$ large.
+The same is valid for arbitrary diagrams and for any $\ell \geq 4$.